gsans/generative-ai/README.md

 ## Talks & Articles

-- [Everything you need to know about Google's new Generative AI platform](https://www.youtube.com/watch?v=JtULDpWH-I0) - In this talk, you are going to learn about Google's new Generative AI platform Vertex AI, the latest tools and APIs to foundational models
+- [Talk.
+Everything you need to know about Google's new Generative AI platform](https://www.youtube.com/watch?v=JtULDpWH-I0) - In this talk, you are going to learn about Google's new Generative AI platform Vertex AI, the latest tools and APIs to foundational models

 - [Keynote.
 How OpenAI Codex learned to write and refactor JavaScript](https://www.youtube.com/watch?v=FwRtzlYINrA&t=1s) - Introduction to Codex a LLM specialised around code